Characters of the Tekken series: Kazumi Mishima/Devil Kazumi

 Kazumi Mishima (三島 一美, Mishima Kazumi), née Hachijo (八条), is married to Heihachi and the mother of Kazuya, the adoptive mother of Lee Chaolan, the daughter-in-law of Jinpachi Mishima, and also the paternal grandmother of Jin Kazama.
 She serves as the final boss in the arcade mode of Tekken 7, but was eventually replaced with Akuma when certain conditions have been met.
 Before Tekken 7, she was only alluded to twice: once in Heihachi's stage in Tekken 2, in which her and Heihachi's names are written on the floorboard of the temple in the style of Aiaigasa (a romantic expression to show love between couples), as well as in the non-canon OVA Tekken: The Motion Picture, in which she is mentioned to have died shortly after giving birth to Kazuya.
 She is seen in a photo inside a locket, cradling baby Kazuya.
 The debut trailer of Tekken 7 features Kazumi appearing in person for the first time, with her and Heihachi's Aiaigasa-stylized name also shown.
-Prior to becoming the seventh time release character added to Tekken 7, her human form was playable, yet her devil form remains unplayable.
-You can also play her devil form as a cheat; the opponent Kazumi will be in her human form, even if you beat her once.
-Because of this, even when players set the round number from the game options, the 5th stage will be 2 instead of 1.
+Her human form became playable when she became the seventh time-release character added to Tekken 7.
+Her devil form, however, remains unplayable, except with a cheat; the opponent Kazumi will be in her human form, and the fight will be over after only one round, even when players change the number of rounds in the game's options.

 Kazumi's fighting style is Hachijo Style Karate, which is very similar to the Mishima Style Karate as practiced by the rest of her family, with additional tiger-summoning and levitating ability akin to Jinpachi Mishima.
 As a final boss, Kazumi is fought in two phases; upon beating her once, she transforms into a stronger phoenix-like white Devil form and remains that way for the duration of the stage.
 In her devil form, besides having the original devil's powers of third eyed Devil Blaster and wings, her tiger-summoning ability is enhanced, and the tiger's color itself changes to white.
 Upon beating her once as Devil Kazumi, rather than transforming into a stronger white Devil form, she fights back randomly.